oauthjs/node-oauth2-server/.github/PULL_REQUEST_TEMPLATE.md

 ⚠ PLEASE READ THIS FIRST ⚠

-1. If this is a fix for a security vulnerability you discorvered please don't just open this PR until we have privatey discussed the vulnerability.
+1. If this is a fix for a security vulnerability you discovered please don't just open this PR until we have privately discussed the vulnerability.
 Disclosing it without contacting us can lead to severe implications for many applications that run on this project.